grav/leakdetect/README.md

 ## Usage

-You can enable BTFLeakDetect by simply adding your `application:didFinishLaunchingWithOptions:`  either
+You can enable BTFLeakDetect by simply adding to your `application:didFinishLaunchingWithOptions:`  either

 ```
 [BTFLeakDetect enableWithException]